pudly/schmopera-hugo/content/articles/we-dont-have-to-starve-dreaming-of-an-artistic-middle-class.md

 ---
-title: "We don't have to starve: dreaming of an artistic middle class"
+title: "We don&#039;t have to starve: dreaming of an artistic middle class"
 ---

 Now that North America is fully entrenched in election cycles, there’s a lot of talk about the ‘middle class’.